The spectrum of the Poincar{\'e} operator in an ellipsoid: Orthogonal polynomials, Weyl law and a conceptual proof of Theorem

 On the other hand, we have also

-Both boundary terms cancel out since ${\pa}/{\pa r }= {\pa }/{\pa n}$ on $\pa B$.
+Both boundary terms cancel out since ${\pa}/{\pa r } = {\pa }/{\pa n}$ on $\pa B$.

 It follows that the eigenspaces of $L$ are exactly given by the orthogonal polynomials.
-The operator $L$ with domain $\oplus_{n\in \N} {\cal E}_n $ is essentially self-adjoint.
-It will be useful in particular in Section \ref{sec:micro} to keep the notation $L$ for the differential operator and to denote by $\hat{L}$ its closure.
-Note that, if $u$ belongs to the Sobolev space $H^2(B)$ and is compactly supported in $B$, then $u\in D(\hat{L})$. \hfil $\square$
+The operator $L$ with domain $\oplus_{n\in \N} \, \mathcal{E}_n $ is essentially self-adjoint.
+It will be useful in particular in Section \ref{sec:micro} to keep the notation $L$ for the differential operator, and to denote by $\widehat{L}$ its closure.
+Note that, if $u$ belongs to the Sobolev space $H^2(B)$, then $u$ belongs to the domain $ D(\widehat{L})$ of $\widehat{L}$. \end{proof}